holepunchto/hyperbee/README.md

 If the entries are causally equal (i.e. the have the same seq), they are not returned, only the diff.

+Currently accepts the same options as the read stream except for reverse.

 #### `dbCheckout = db.checkout(version)`